Slit Lamp Examination

 rest of the dye is washed away by your tears.

-the light, allowing the health professional to see scratches, ulcers, burns, or
+the light, allowing the doctor to see scratches, ulcers, burns, or

 areas of irritation from an infection or dryness.